 There are thousands of needle felting needles, & just as many (or more) techniques for just as many creative ideas to pursue.

-Needle Felting Fibre Arts in 2D & 3D is relatively new creative medium, for the needles used by industrial machines to create industrial, & mechanical felted fabric were never intended to become a tool for a wool fibre enthusiasts to create artistic sculptures, artful fabrics, wool paintings and so forth.
+Needle Felting Fibre Arts in 2D & 3D is a relatively new creative medium, for the needles used is from industrial machines to create industrial, & mechanical felted fabric.
+These needles were never intended to become a tool for a wool fibre arts & crafts enthusiasts to create sculptures, artful fabrics, wool paintings and so forth.

 Industrial Needle Felting looks like this: